Simblissity home > G.E.T.

 Rio Grande in flood, early May '05 (photo taken from bridge along detour)

-A few rivers present themselves more as obstacles than rights of way.
-The G.E.T./Arizona Trail reaches the lower Gila River near Kelvin, AZ, offering an option to ford its 15 yard span or to find a bridged crossing upstream, and then continue on and out of the drainage.
-The Rio Grande near Polvadera NM can sometimes be considerably wider still, and in many springs is high and fast enough to categorically rule out fording.
+One river along our route presents more of an obstacle to travel than a right of way.
+The Rio Grande, which the G.E.T. reaches near the village of Polvadera NM, is typically 20 or 30 yards wide, and in many spring seasons when thru-hikers normally arrive is high and quick enough to categorically rule out fording.
 Instead, eastbound hikers would detour to a bridged crossing, adding several miles to the route in the name of safety.
-Westbound hikers in autumn are more likely to find a wide but relatively calm and shallow Rio Grande, and may prefer the adventure and time savings of fording this ribbon of life in the desert.
+Westbound hikers in autumn are more likely to find a still-wide but relatively calm and shallow Rio Grande, and may prefer the adventure and time savings of fording this ribbon of life in the desert.

 Current Streamflow Conditions